-How to Become a Real Estate Agent in Georgia
+Georgia Salesperson Pre-Licensing How to Become a GA Real Estate Agent

-After you complete all the course materials and pass the practice exam, there is a 152-question final exam.
-The passing score is 75%.
+After you complete all the course materials, there is a course final exam.
+The minimum passing score is 72%.

-You must take this in the presence of a proctor.
+You must take each final in the presence of a proctor.
 You’ll need to schedule an appointment with a proctor in advance.
-Find out more about our online proctoring here and the tech requirements you'll need here.
+Find out more about our online proctoring here.

 - What is their reputation, both locally and nationally?